tpm2-software/tpm2-send-tbs/README.md

 ## Examples

-By default, tpm2-send-tbs reads a hex stream from `stdin` and writes to `stdout`:
+By default, tpm2-send-tbs reads a hex stream from `stdin` and writes to `stdout`.
+Here, a TPM2_GetRandom command is sent as an example:

 ```cmd
 REM cmd.exe: